+Check out our YouTube playlist to watch all the talks from Emerging Technologies for the Enterprise 2020.
 Abstract “Security though obscurity is no security.”
 Well… sort of.
 The truth is much more complicated.
 Obfuscation is difficult, fragile, and a never ending battle.
-But sometimes it’s the only tool for the job, whether to protect a secret key or the integrity of your high-score list.
-In this session you’ll learn what attacks your … Read More
+But sometimes it’s the only tool for the job, whether to protect a … Read More

+Check out our YouTube playlist to watch all the talks from Emerging Technologies for the Enterprise 2020.
 Abstract Managing state in Android applications can be painful.
 Over the years, various architectural patterns have evolved to try and tame it: MVC, MVP, and MVVM.
 MVI (Model-View-Intent) is an evolution of these patterns.
-Thanks to Immutable State management and Unidirectional Data Flow, we can finally say goodbye to race conditions and rogue mutations.
-Combine … Read More
+Thanks to Immutable State … Read More